-Unanimous decisions
+8. Unanimous decisions

-- 8.-(1) A decision of the directors is taken in accordance with this article when all eligible directors indicate to each other by any means that they share a common view on a matter. - (2) Such a decision may take the form of a resolution in writing, copies of which have been signed by each eligible director or to which each eligible director has otherwise indicated agreement in writing. - (3) References in this article to eligible directors are to directors who would have been entitled to vote on the matter and whose vote would have been counted had it been proposed as a resolution at a directors' meeting - (4) A decision may not be taken in accordance with this article if the eligible directors would not have formed a quorum at such a meeting
+- (1) A decision of the directors is taken in accordance with this article when all eligible directors indicate to each other by any means that they share a common view on a matter - (2) Such a decision may take the form of a directors' written resolution, one or more copies of which have been signed by each eligible director or to which each eligible director has otherwise indicated agreement in writing - (3) A decision may not be taken in accordance with this article if the eligible directors would not have formed a quorum at such a meeting

-Calling a directors' meeting
+9. Calling a directors' meeting

-- 9.-(1) Any director may call a directors' meeting by giving notice of the meeting to the directors or by authorising the company secretary (if any) to give such notice - (2) Notice of a directors' meeting must be given to each director who is entitled to receive notice, but need not be in writing. - (3) Notice of a directors' meeting need not be given to directors who waive their entitlement to notice of that meeting, by giving notice to that effect to the company not more than 7 days after the date on which the meeting is held.
-Where such notice is given after the meeting has been held, that does not affect the validity of the meeting, or of any business conducted at it
+- (1) Any director may call a directors' meeting by giving notice of the meeting to the directors or by authorising the company secretary (if any) to give such notice - (2) Notice of any directors' meeting must indicate- - (a) its proposed date and time, - (b) where it is to take place, and - (c) If it is anticipated that directors participating in the meeting will not be in the same place, how it is proposed that they should communicate with each other during the meeting - (3) Notice of a directors' meeting must be given to each director, but need not be in writing - (4) Notice of a directors' meeting need not be given to directors who waive their entitlement to notice of that meeting, by giving notice to that effect to the company not more than 7 days after the date on which the meeting is held.
+Where such notice is given after the meeting has been held, that does not affect the validity of the meeting, or of any business conducted at it.

-Participation in directors' meetings
+10 Participation in directors' meetings

-- 10.-(1) Subject to the articles, directors participate in a directors' meeting, or part of a directors' meeting, when- - (a) the meeting has been called and takes place in accordance with the articles, and
+- (1) Subject to the articles, directors participate in a directors' meeting, or part of a directors' meeting, when- - (a) the meeting has been called and takes place in accordance with the articles, and - (b) they can each communicate to the others any information or opinions they have on any particular item of the business of the meeting

-- (b) they can each communicate to the others any information or opinions they have on any particular item of the business of the meeting - (2) In determining whether directors are participating in a directors' meeting, it is irrelevant where any director is or how they communicate with each other - (3) If all the directors participating in a meeting are not in the same place, they may decide that the meeting is to be treated as taking place wherever any of them is
+- (2) In determining whether directors are participating in a directors' meeting, it is irrelevant where any director is or how they communicate with each other - (3) If all the directors participating in a meeting are not in the same place, they may decide that the meeting is to be treated as taking place wherever any of them is

-Quorum for directors' meetings
+11. Quorum for directors' meetings